openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The callback from the Wallet is idempotent.
 The Credential Issuer MUST return success if it receives multiple identical calls from the Wallet for the same `callback_id`s.

-It is up to the Wallet whether to retry if the call to this endpoint fails.
-The Credential Issuer SHOULD have pre-determined the amount of time within with it expects the callback.
-It is up to the Credential Issuer how to interpret not receiving callback from the Wallet at all, despite providing `callback_id` in the Credential Response.
+The Wallet MAY retry if the call to this endpoint fails for a temporary reason.
+The Credential Issuer SHOULD pre-determine the amount of time within which it expects the callback.
+Therefore, even a well-formed callback from the Wallet could fail if received by the Credential Issuer after this time period.
+The Credential Issuer may never receive the callback, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.

 Communication with the Callback Endpoint MUST utilize TLS.